All Episodes

 He is filled with absolute rage.

-Well, uh the best we can say about Obama is that he gained another week of needed experience in government.
+Well, the best we can say about Obama is that he gained another week of needed experience in government.

 He also said, by the way, Obama said he can't reach me.

-I mean, he's not he's trying to be the big agent of change, but he can't reach people like me.
+I mean, he's not, he's trying to be the big agent of change, but he can't reach people like me.

-Oh, yeah, we're loaded.
+Oh, yeah, we're loaded today.

-Uh uh he brought it up himself.
+He brought it up himself.

 If you just wait patiently, Mr. Snerdley, I will get to it.